-- □ The controller has the ability to detect faults for easier troubleshooting. - □ A wall mounted touchpad allows room movement and provides end user feedback.
+- ☐ The system has a controller (Fig 1) with programmable stops that stop the motor when the room is fully extended or retracted. - ☐ The controller has the ability to detect faults for easier troubleshooting. - A wall mounted touchpad allows room movement and provides end user feedback.